Fetal Surgery for Repair of Spina Bifida

 Members of the fetal surgery team at Vanderbilt pioneered the innovative surgical procedure to repair myelomeningocele, the most serious form of spina bifida.
 Surgeons at Vanderbilt performed the first-ever in utero repair for myelomeningocele in 1997 on Corey Meyer and her unborn son Daniel.
 Since those early procedures, Noel Tulipan, M.D., internationally renowned neurosurgeon and director of pediatric neurosurgery, has performed more than 200 prenatal surgeries to repair the spina bifida defect.

-Vanderbilt University Medical Center is one of only three centers in the U.S. who participated in the National Institutes of Health (NIH) funded Management of Myelomeningocele Study (MOMS), a clinical trial comparing the two methods of treatment for babies with spina bifida; fetal surgery before birth and surgical closure after birth.
+Vanderbilt University Medical Center is one of only three centers in the U.S. that participated in the National Institutes of Health (NIH) funded Management of Myelomeningocele Study (MOMS), a clinical trial comparing the two methods of treatment for babies with spina bifida: fetal surgery before birth and surgical closure after birth.
 The results of the seven-year study show that repairing the fetal defect, typically between 19 and 26 weeks of gestation, improves the health of children with spina bifida.

 Performing surgery on a baby while it is still in the womb involves two patients, the mother and her unborn baby.
 We care for both patients by bringing together adult and pediatric experts working in one team.